pmcvtm/presentations/slides/the-800-file-gorilla/slides.md

 - be kind
 - keep in mind the effort
-- remember it's a person on the other end (hopefully you've talked with them, too)
+- remember it's people on the other end

 ---